pancsta/asyncmachine-go/tools/debugger/README.md

 [-> go back to monorepo /](/README.md)

 To read about **am-dbg**, go to [/tools/cmd/am-dbg](/tools/cmd/am-dbg/README.md).
-This package is about the implementation, not a usable application.
+This package is about the implementation, not the end-user application.

 `/tools/debugger` is a [cview](https://code.rocket9labs.com/tslocum/cview) TUI app with a single state machine consisting of: